Last week I had the honor of teaching a “Healthy Snack Making” Workshop at the WV State PTA Convention.

 The youth that were attending had their own schedule of workshops and activities.
 A few months ago, the president of the state PTA had invited me to do this workshop.
 I am someone who is always baking cookies and sweet treats, so this was a new challenge for me that I wanted to take on.
 I wanted to share with you the highlights of my healthy snack making workshop and the ideas that I came up with.

 Pinterest gave me a lot of ideas on healthy snacks.
-I watched a lot of videos on creative, healthy lunch box ideas.
-I also asked for ideas from my own grandchildren.
+I watched a lot of videos on creative, healthy lunch box ideas, and also asked for ideas from my own grandchildren.
 I must admit that I learned a lot myself, while working on this project.

 The workshop was in a conference room with tables and chairs.
 We did not have a stove or oven to be able to cook or bake, but this was an easy challenge to overcome.